johanneskropf/node-red-contrib-voice2json/README.md

 Node-RED nodes that provide a simple wrapper for local speech and intent recognition on linux via [voice2json](http://voice2json.org/).

 Thanks to [Bart Butenaers](https://github.com/bartbutenaers), my partner in crime for this node!
-He came up with the crazy idea that i should get involved in this business of node-red node development and without him his knowledge and his huge contribution to this node it wouldn't be here today.
+He came up with the crazy idea that I should get involved in this business of node-red node development, and without his knowledge and his huge contribution to this node it wouldn't be here today.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):